aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 ## Specifying the .NET Core SDK version with global.json

-By using a global.json file at the root of the project, we can force the dotnet CLI to use a specific version of the SDK for individual projects.
+By adding a global.json file to the root directory of our project, we can force the dotnet CLI to use a specific version of the SDK for our project.

-The .NET Core docs at [https://docs.microsoft.com/en-us/dotnet/core/tools/global-json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json) give us information about the global.json file:
+The .NET Core docs at [https://docs.microsoft.com/en-us/dotnet/core/tools/global-json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json) gives us the following definition of the global.json file:

 > The global.json file allows you to define which .NET Core SDK version is used when you run .NET Core CLI commands

-When you run a CLI command such as dotnet new or dotnet build, the command will search for a global.json file first in the current directory then all parent directories up to the root directory.
+When you run a CLI command such as `dotnet new` or `dotnet build`, the command will search for a global.json file first in the current directory then all parent directories up to the root directory of the filesystem.

-If it can't find a global.json file, it will default to the newest installed version of the SDK, otherwise it will use the SDK version specified in the first global.json file it finds.
+If it can't find a global.json file, it will default to the newest installed version of the SDK, otherwise it will use the SDK version specified in the first global.json file it encounters.

-So by adding a global.json file at the root of the project or the root of the solution for multi project solutions, we can specify the exact SDK version that the dotnet CLI commands should use.
+So by adding a global.json file at the root directory of a project or at the root directory of a solution for multi project solutions, we can specify the exact SDK version that the dotnet CLI commands should use.

-As an example lets use the CLI to create a new global.json file that specifies the .NET Core SDK version 2.2.100:
+As an example let's use the CLI to create a new `global.json` file that specifies the .NET Core SDK version 2.2.100:

 ```bash
 dotnet new globaljson --sdk-version 2.2.100 -o demo2
 ```

-The -o flag specifies that the output directory to place the global.json file in.
+The -o flag specifies that the output directory for the generated global.json file.

-We can enter the project directory and the dump the generated global.json file to see that the SDK version 2.2.100 is specified:
+We can enter the created directory and dump the content of the global.json file to see that the SDK version 2.2.100 is specified:

 ```bash
 cd demo2